DrJimFan/RealSynx/README.md

-dkLab RealSync: replicate developer's files over SSH in realtime
+RealSync modified
 =====

-Developed by _Dmitry Koterov, http://en.dklab.ru/lib/dklab_realsync/ (C)_

-License: GPL
+## Modifications

+To start realsync as default: `.realsync <folder>`

+To start multiple realsync for the same dir, `.realsync <n> <folder>`.
+This is useful when you want to sync the same source folder to multiple remotes locations.

 ## What it is

+Developed by _Dmitry Koterov, http://en.dklab.ru/lib/dklab_realsync/

 RealSync allows you to establish a one-way synchronization between a local folder and a server's remote directory.
 The typical use case is to sync your local copy of a website's source code with the development server.
 The sync is kept over time, and happens in real-time.